Stargazy pie: Origins

+Folklore

 The pie originates from the fishing village of Mousehole in Cornwall.
 As with many parts of Cornish heritage, a legend has appeared about its origins.
 In this case, the pie is served to celebrate the bravery of Tom Bawcock, a local fisherman in the 16th century.
 The legend explains that one winter had been particularly stormy, meaning that none of the fishing boats had been able to leave the harbour.
 As Christmas approached, the villagers, who relied on fish as their primary source of food, were facing starvation.

 On 23 December, Tom Bawcock decided to brave the storms and went out in his fishing boat.
 Despite the stormy weather and the difficult seas, he managed to catch enough fish to feed the entire village.
 The entire catch (including seven types of fish) was baked into a pie, which had the fish heads poking through to prove that there were fish inside.
 Ever since then, the Tom Bawcock's Eve festival is held on 23 December in Mousehole.
 The celebration and memorial to the efforts of Tom Bawcock sees the villagers parading a huge stargazy pie during the evening with a procession of handmade lanterns, before eating the pie itself.

 An older feast, held by the fishermen towards the end of December, included a pie cooked with different fish to represent the variety of catches the men hoped to achieve in the coming year.
 There is a possibility that Tom Bawcock's Eve is an evolution of this festival.
 Since 1963, the festival has been run against the backdrop of the Mousehole village illuminations, where the entire harbour is lit up, along with many other displays.
 One set of lights even represents the pie itself, showing fish heads and tails protruding from a pie dish underneath six stars.